 Dr Adrian Hillier

-Chris Waite is the project's dedicated administrator.
-He is responsible for project communications and impact/public engagement strategy, arranging travel and events, project financial management, ERC reporting requirements and maintains the project database.
-Chris has worked at the University of Warwick since 2017 in a variety of project administration roles.
-He is currently also studying an MA in Translation and Cultures at Warwick.
+The Project Administrator is responsible for project communications and impact/public engagement strategy, arranging travel and events, project financial management, ERC reporting requirements and maintaining the project website & database.

 The project will employ three post-doctoral researchers, two based at Liverpool and one based at Warwick.
 Details of the job opportunities will be posted once they are available.

 Tom Elliot is a Postdoctoral Research Associate at the University of Liverpool, with specialisms in Laser Ablation Inductively-Coupled Plasma Mass Spectrometry (LA-ICP-MS) and Machine Learning.
 Prior to investigating coins, his research focussed on identifying the geological source of Mesolithic flint artefacts from the Lower Wye Valley on the England-Wales border to evidence the mobility and exchange practices of the communities who inhabited the region.

 Tom will be working on comparative analyses of coin samples, utilising inductively coupled-plasma mass spectrometry and laser sampling (LA-ICP-MS) in particular.
 The position will involve setting-up suitable analytical protocols and running samples using solution-based methods.
 In tandem, a detailed survey of existing methodologies for LA-ICP-MS will be undertaken.
 He will develop and validate a unique and specific methodology for the LA-ICP-MS of silver-alloy coins.
 This would then be applied to purchased coins that have been subjected to detailed metallography and analysis of samples drilled in the normal fashion.